vaibhav25-mnnit/Event-Manager/README.md

-,This is a event management app.Follow the following steps to run it in on your system
+This is a event management app.

-Step 1: Clone this repo or download it's zip file into your local machine.
+Follow the following steps to run it in on your system Step 1: Clone this repo or download it's zip file into your local machine.

 Step2: Open the folder in your desired code editor and open terminal and navigate into this folder/